 My necks are engineered to be lightweight, resonant as well as stiff and resistant to breakage.
 Here is how I do that.
 First, the neck joint is a dovetail joint.
 This makes a very solid connection to the body.
 Secondly, the neck is laminated with Mahogany, Maple and Walnut, all great tone woods.
 This not only looks good but laminating makes the neck strong and stiff.
 Stiffness is a good thing for several reasons.
 It holds up well against the string tension, instead of absorbing vibrations, it reflects them back to the soundboard and it can be important if for slim modern neck shapes.
 Finally, the headstock is scarfed onto the neck.
 This allows the grain direction to be oriented on the headstock in a way that prevents breaking from impact.

 I recommend a good case to protect your investment.
 A low cost option is available from either Guardian or TKL.
-Ameritage makes a case with a humidity control system option, and they offer some options for the outer cover and the inner fabric.
-Cedar Creek cases offer many choices for the interior and exterior.

 Cedar Creek case options are extensive, here are some examples.
-To see more choices please follow this link.